Thinking of submitting a peer-reviewed paper for our award-winning magazine? Here’s how to do it.

-Page Limit: Maximum of 15 double-spaced pages (not including title page and references)
+- A limit of 15 double-spaced pages (not including title page and references).

-Manuscript submissions that qualify as Field Reports provide an outlet for authors to highlight the value of operational interventions and findings that do not currently satisfy the needs for a full-length Research Article.
+- Field reports: These manuscript submissions provide an outlet for authors to highlight the value of operational interventions and findings that do not satisfy the needs for a full-length research article.
+These should include:

-- A review of the operational process, which led to the development of an intervention.
+- A review of the operational process that led to development of an intervention

-Page Limit: Maximum of 10 double-spaced pages (not including title page and references).
+- A limit of 10 double-spaced pages (not including title page and references)

-Manuscript submissions that qualify as Discussion Articles provide reader orientation to an important topic affecting the current health care and/or physician leadership climate.
+- Discussion articles.
+Manuscript submissions that provide reader orientation to an important topic affecting the health care and/or leadership climate.
+They should include:

-- A concise discussion around future research directions.
+- A concise discussion about future research direction

-Page Limit: Maximum of 15 double-spaced pages (not including title page and references).
+- A limit of 15 double-spaced pages (not including title page and references)

-Note: if the research was funded by a granting agency, please be sure to include the relevant funding information in a document, separate from the manuscript.
+FUNDING: If research was funded by a granting agency, include the information on a separate page of your file.